 Clients and businesses use different lingo.
 You need to think about what the customer would type in Google to find your business.

 There are a number of tools to help you with this part of the process.

 Paid Keyword Mapping Software

 You’ve probably used Google Suggest without even knowing it.
 It is the keyword predictions as you type in your search query in Google.
 This feature is meant for the end user but there are some great data for marketing, too.
 Google only shows suggestions based on past searches from its database.
 That means you know other Google searchers have used those suggested keywords in the past.
 If you’re looking for the lingo of your client, this is a great place to start.

 The related searches that show up at the bottom of a Google search can provide interesting insight.
 Similar to Google Suggest, you know these are phrases other searchers have used before in the past.
 But unlike Google Suggest, these phrases don’t have to start with the same keywords.
 It can be one of the best ways to brainstorm a lot of new keywords!

 There are a number of great paid options if you want to step up your game.
-For this article, we’re going to focus on the Moz Keyword Explorer.
-It provides you with a lot of insight for each keyword phrase and can speed up the research process a ton!
+For this article, we’re going to focus on Moz Keyword Explorer.
+It provides you with a lot of insight into each keyword phrase and can speed up the research process a ton!
 You can sign up for a free account and get 10 keyword checks a month.